Answers to some of the frequently asked questions that members of the public and volunteers ask:

 Q: Why was the tender awarded to The Friends of Poole Park?

 A: The Friends of Poole Park had stiff competition but presented a different operating methodology and vision for the future of the railway.
 Since it’s inauguration in 1948, the railway has been run as a private business by a sole operator.
-As a charity, The Friends of Poole Park intend to make a significant change to the operational structure and instead of managing the railway as a commercial venture for singular benefit, will create a community venture.
-Going forward, the venture will be a social enterprise where all the proceeds from the railway will be redirected back into the railway and beyond that, into Poole Park initiatives for the benefit of the local community.
+As a charity, The Friends of Poole Park have made a significant change to the operational structure and instead of managing the railway as a commercial venture for singular benefit, created a community venture.
+The venture is a social enterprise where all the proceeds from the railway will be redirected back into the railway and beyond that, into Poole Park initiatives for the benefit of the local community.

 Q: How long will the new tender run for?